TrevorMare/STAIExtensions/src/STAIExtensions/STAIExtensions.Host.Grpc/Readme.md

 ## Usage

 To use the library in a .NET project, install the package from Nuget.
-Follow the examples to host the application
+Follow the examples to host the application.

 ## Example Code AspNet Core: